Bihar State Power Holding Company Limited: Barh Super Thermal Power Plant

 The current installed capacity of this power plant is 1320 MW and in future the plant will have a total capacity of 3300 MW with projects of 1980 MW under construction.

 The project comprises two stages.
 The EPC contractor for State-1 of 1,980MW (3x660 MW) is Russian firm TPE, and for Stage-2 of 1,320MW (2x660 MW) is BHEL.
 Stage-1 being built with equipment from TPE is delayed as TPE is asking for more money.
-In November 2013, 660 MW unit 4 of Stage-2 being built by BHEL got synchronised with the grid.
+In November 2013, 660 MW unit 4 of Stage-2 being built by BHEL got synchronized with the grid.
 Commercial operation started in November 2014 after resolving faults.
 Unit 5 of Stage-2 is also now operational.

 Buxar thermal power plant

 This is an upcoming power plant with a planned capacity of 1320 MW.
-Larsen & Toubro Limited holds the contract for the construction, at an estimated cost of Rs 7,490 crores.
+Larsen & Toubro Limited holds the contract for the construction, at an estimated cost of ₹7,490 crores.
 It is scheduled to open in 2023.